 7. Be Fair

-One of the great debates of people management is in the benefits of praise versus criticism as a motivating factor, but the reality is, most employees simply value fairness.
+One of the great debates of virtual and face-to-face management is the benefits of praise versus criticism as a motivating factor, but the reality is most employees simply value fairness.
 If they have done something well, they expect to be praised, and if they have performed poorly, they can expect the opposite.

 Brandon thinks you should be much quicker to focus on the positives though.
 “We live in complex, competitive times,” he argues.
 “People are inundated with too many tasks and not enough time, and need constant encouragement.
 Always point out the ‘wins’, no matter how small”.

 That said, constructive criticism has its place.
 If someone is performing poorly and doesn’t respond to an ‘arm around the shoulder’, then maybe you need to try a more robust approach.
 As long as you are fair and constructive, this can have a positive impact on some employees – just be careful.
 “If you do have to criticize,” adds Brandon, “think seriously about the impact first”.

 In a similar vein, team success should be celebrated accordingly – especially when it’s a big result.
 Depending on the team’s budget, taking the team out for celebratory drinks or a banana sundae can be a great way to demonstrate that their hard work and effort is appreciated, and maintain morale within the office.

 It can also build momentum.
 “A big success is something to cherish and relish when it happens,” says Brandon.
 When it is rewarded properly, it can motivate people to push further on the next project.